It’s an age-old question, and one that we get asked here at Orlando Informer constantly: which of the two Universal Orlando theme parks is better?

 There are many different lenses that we can look at this which-is-better question through: selection of intellectual properties, food, character meet-‘n-greets, park layout, even music, if we really wanted to.
 But, inarguably, the biggest and most important one is attractions, the array of experiences that one can have at either location.

 The themed area that is The Wizarding World of Harry Potter – Diagon Alley is quite simply a marvel to behold and could honestly take up half a day (at least) all on its own, particularly if you’re interested in spotting every Easter egg and soaking up every last corner of its immaculate theming.
+It is impressive on a scale like none other.
+Potter fans will be thrilled, and if you weren’t a fan of the series before you went into Diagon Alley, you almost certainly will be a fan by the time you leave.
 Springfield, USA is a boat-load of fun and similarly not to be missed.
 And then there are the individual attractions of Despicable Me: Minion Mayhem, Transformers: The Ride – 3D, Universal’s Horror Make-Up Show, Men in Black: Alien Attack, Hollywood Rip Ride Rockit, and, our personal favorite, Revenge of the Mummy.
 It’s hard to go wrong here.

 Still need more?
 The second-string rides of Race through New York Starring Jimmy Fallon, Fast & Furious – Supercharged, and the classic E.T.
 Adventure will all provide entertainment to various parts of your family, even if they don’t quite land the same punch as, say, Harry Potter and the Escape from Gringotts.
 And then there’s Universal’s annual events, which contain some of the best in the themed world and almost universally (no pun intended) take place at Universal Studios instead of Islands of Adventure: the recently-revamped holidays celebration now features Harry Potter, making it all the more magical; Mardi Gras is a family-friendly riot of color, food, music, and, of course, beads; A Celebration of Harry Potter is the ultimate Potter fan’s dream come true; and, finally, Halloween Horror Nights isn’t called the nation’s premiere Halloween event for nothing.
 (Okay, okay – in the interest of accuracy, Celebration of Harry Potter has slid over to include IOA in the last few years, but most of the action still takes place at USF.)
 Depending upon the time of year you arrive, you may hardly see Universal Orlando’s second theme park at all.